Tour Duration: 4 Days / 3 Nights

 - The cabins in the boat at Sundarbans are lit by small lights running on battery.
 We’ll run the generator in the evening for a couple of hours every day to charge your devices.

 - You’ll get the mobile-phone signal of GrameenPhone on the first half of day-03.
-In Kotka, a new mobile phone tower of Teletalk opened recently, so you’ll get full network coverage of the only Teletalk in Kotka with 2G internet facilities which is very slow.
+In Kotka, a new mobile phone tower of Teletalk opened recently, so you’ll get full network coverage of the only Teletalk in Kotka with 2G internet facilities which are very slow.
 No other SIM card will work inside other parts of the forest.

 - For trekking in the forest on day-4, the land is flat and we will not go through a very dense forest, so it will be easy for most of the people, as long as you can walk about 10 km.
 The trail is dry, not muddy.
 Bring covered shoes which are suitable for trekking and can protect you from small grass and trees with spikes.